VojtaMi/ASI-manifesto/noosphere_manifesto.md

 Evolution is both the origin and a participant in the self-organizing dynamics of living systems.
 It provides the blueprints: in humans, genetics determine the initial architecture of the brain, while experience and interaction shape how that architecture develops.

 From this foundation emerge features that can surprise us: self-repairing mechanisms, genetic strategies that guide variation more intelligently than randomness, and layers of complexity that never cease to astonish.

+### The limits and the shortcomings
+As remarkable as evolution is, it is just as brilliant as it is blind.

+There is no awareness guiding its course.
+The system cannot leap ahead to an obvious improvement, even when the advantage would be clear to an outside observer.
+Change can only arrive incrementally.
+At times, evolution even entangles itself in the very complexity it produces.

+Consider one often-overlooked example: human conception.
+A new individual begins with the merging of two gametes — sperm and egg.
+This event defines the blueprint of the body, including the brain.
+Yet the entire design must be encoded in a remarkably narrow channel: a genome amounting to only a few gigabits of information.

+This bottleneck is both astonishing and constraining.
+It is as if we tried to advance AI frontier models by deleting them every 20 years and preserving only a compressed version on a flash drive.
+Each new model would then need to be painstakingly re-expanded and retrained from scratch.

+And in reality, the biological case is even more restrictive: organisms do not directly access or edit the blueprint itself.
+Development is governed by layers of regulatory processes, many of which cannot simply be bypassed.